 Consider using a pay for delete.
 That's when you pay off an account in exchange for having it deleted from your credit report.
 It isn't always successful as creditors and debt collectors aren't required to remove any accurate information from your credit report.
+In fact, credit bureaus encourage businesses to leave this information on your credit report.
 Ultimately, it's up to the business whether to report an item on your credit report.
-So that's who you should approach with a pay for delete.
+So that's who you approach with a pay for delete.